Gorgeous color palettes. Fabulous font pairings. Blazing fast site speed. WordPress backups.

 It also means our backups seldom fail to complete – something that can’t be said about Backup Buddy, UpDraft Plus or similar plugins.

-We back up off your server.
+We back up off your server, in two different places.
 Since we back up only what’s changed and our files are comparatively small, they zip over to our secure storage without fail.

 Unlike backup plugins.